dj1k/intro-to-gitops/content/40_Configure_Scope/30_Customize_Service_naming_rules.md

 You will notice there is a section named builtin rules.
 This is where the out-of-the-box service naming rules are defined.

-This is helpful to understand how Dynatrace come out with auto-discovered service names.
+This is helpful to understand how Weaveworks come out with auto-discovered service names.

 ![built-in_service_naming_rules](/images/built-in_service_naming_rules.png)